programmermesh/ShoppingCartAPI/README.md

 # ShoppingCartAPI
-WebAPI with CRUD operations for shoppingCart
+WebAPI with CRUD operations for shoppingCart - .Net6 & Angular 14

 # Usage